BSMamba: Brightness and Semantic Modeling for Long-Range Interaction in Low-Light Image Enhancement: Experiments

 \subsection{Datasets and Experimental Setting}

-Our method is evaluated on four widely recognized datasets for LLIE: LOL~\cite{lol}, LOLv2-Real~\cite{lol}, LSRW-Huawei~\cite{lsrw}, LSRW-Nikon~\cite{lsrw}.
-The LOL dataset comprises 485 paired images for training and 15 pairs for testing, with LOLv2-Real~\cite{lol} used for evaluation.
-The LSRW-Huawei dataset, captured with a Huawei P40 Pro, includes 3,150 training pairs and 20 test pairs, while the LSRW-Nikon dataset, collected using the Nikon D7500, contains 2,450 training pairs and 30 test pairs.
-Additionally, we evaluate on two unpaired datasets:DICM~\cite{dicm} (64 images) and NPE~\cite{npe} (85 images).
+Our method is evaluated on four widely recognized datasets for LLIE: LOL~\cite{lol}, LOLv2-Real, LSRW-Huawei~\cite{lsrw}, and LSRW-Nikon, comprising a total of 485 training pairs and 15 test pairs for LOL, 3,150 training pairs and 20 test pairs for LSRW-Huawei, and 2,450 training pairs and 30 test pairs for LSRW-Nikon.
+Additionally, we assess performance on three unpaired datasets: NPE~\cite{npe}, MEF~\cite{mefl}, and VV.

 The model is implemented and trained end-to-end using the PyTorch framework.
-During training, images are randomly cropped to $256 \times 256$ pixels and augmented with random horizontal and vertical flips.
-We optimize the model using the ADAM optimizer, starting with a learning rate of $4.0\times10^{-4}$, and employ a multi-step learning rate scheduler.
-The batch size is set to 8, and the training process spans $1.5\times10^{5}$ iterations.
-All experiments are conducted on two NVIDIA 4090 GPUs.
+During training, images are randomly cropped to $256 \times 256$ pixels and augmented with random flips.
+We optimize the model using the ADAM optimizer with an initial learning rate of $4.0\times10^{-4}$ and a multi-step learning rate scheduler.
+The batch size is set to $8$, and training spans $1.5\times10^{5}$ iterations, conducted on two NVIDIA 4090 GPUs.